 We will take on Stripe’s baton and help climate conscious companies lead a green recovery with our Carbon Transformation approach.
 Because the world needs an urgent reset, an exponential change for both the climate and the economy.

-If your company wants to boost removing carbon from the atmosphere, welcome to join the Carbon Transformers and purchase verified negative emissions at Puro.earth.
+If your company wants to boost removing carbon from the atmosphere, welcome to join the Carbon Transformers and purchase verified negative emissions from Puro.earth suppliers.